brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

+TypeScript has first-class support and you can use your backend types on the frontend!

-Wildcard is used in production at many companies,
+Telefunc is used in production at many companies,
-every release is assailed against a heavy suite of automated tests,
+every release is assailed against a heavy suit of automated tests,
 and issues are fixed promptly.
 It is financed with the [Lsos](https://github.com/telefunc/telefunc/issues/56).